 - Click the “Show Yourself In” button on the right side of the page of the home you would like to tour.

-5. Next, you’ll need to enter a credit or debit card to pay the 99-cent self-showing fee.
-By paying the 99-cent fee, you’ll be able to view up to 20 Progress homes
+- Next, you’ll need to enter a credit or debit card to select and pay the fee for self-showing options.

 Show Yourself In